AutodeskGames/stingray-docs/source/sdk_help/extensibility_options.md

 -	Editor plug-ins can also optionally call out from JavaScript to **C** functions that you define in a *.dll*.
 This can be useful for heavy operations that need to be done with the fastest possible performance, or if you need to integrate directly with third-party libraries or applications.

-For more information on how to extend the editor in a plug-in, see ~{ Extend the editor }~.
+For more information on how to extend the editor in a plug-in, see ~{ Extend the Editor }~.

 Most of the panels and views that you see in the Stingray editor app are actually provided by plug-ins just like the ones you can write yourself: